 Deep packet inspection: The perfect complement for DPDK

 As the adoption of DPDK increases, networking and cybersecurity solutions will require traffic visibility solutions that are optimized and aligned to the latest packet processing technologies.
-R&S®PACE 2, by deploying the most advanced DPI techniques and by being DPDK-optimized, provides a cutting-edge, highly scalable visibility tool that is a perfect complement to today’s computing-intensive applications.
+R&S®PACE 2, by deploying the most advanced DPI techniques and by being DPDK-optimized, provides a cutting-edge, highly scalable visibility tool that is a perfect complement to today’s computing-intensive applications like the cloud.